-If you feel there is little to no chance of getting better, you may also be less likely to look for help.
+If you feel there is little to no chance of getting better, you may be less likely to look for help.
 You may keep trying things that don’t work.
 On the other hand, if you believe you can feel better, then you are more likely to look for things that may help you get better.
 You’ll also be more willing to try things out.

 Learning about your thought patterns and stress triggers can be an important step to help you manage your pain.
 Cognitive behavioral therapy (CBT) can help you with these steps and show you ways toward a better quality of life.

-CBT: Positive Thinking and Behaviors
+CBT: Changing Thinking and Behaviors

 You may have been told that you are only imagining your pain.
 It can be a very frustrating part of chronic pain.
 Part of CBT is to accept that the pain is real.
 Then you can create healthy thought patterns to help manage it.
 CBT is based on your needs.
 It will require you to be realistic about your pain, what you do to treat it, and how you expect to get better.
-Your therapist will help you to:
+Your therapist will help you to::

 Lessen behaviors that make your illness a way of life